All ticks are processed through the University of Massachusetts Laboratory of Medical Zoology, 101 Fernald Hall, UMass

 A number of people have called to ask if their ticks can be analyzed.
 The answer is almost always "YES."
 We have successfully processed broken and torn, water-soaked, dried-up and alcohol-bathed ticks.
 A few extra days in the mailbox will not affect the results.
 We prefer that you do NOT encase your tick in tape, but if the deed has been done we can deal with it,.
 The best samples are fresh ticks that have been treated as directed on the sample submission form.
 If we cannot process your tick, we will refund your fee.

 About the diagnostic tests

 Polymerase chain reaction (PCR) testing detects the genetic material (DNA) of the Lyme disease bacteria and other pathogens.
 If a tick contains the specific pathogen, the test will give a positive result.
 If the tick does not contain the pathogen, we will receive a negative result.
 The test will NOT indicate whether the tick has transmitted the disease.
 This depends on the amount of pathogen it is carrying and how long it has fed.
 A negative result however should assure individual that disease transmission from a particular tick is not expected.

-The Massachusetts Department of Public Health offers the following advice with regard to tick test results.
+What the Massachusetts Department of Public Health says about tick test results